 A few practical takeaways:

-- If HB1647 passes and you’re dependent on kratom: the safest move is getting into treatment before the effective date.
-Abrupt stopping due to supply disruption is relapse-prone.
-Our MAT options stabilize you whether or not the legal status of kratom changes.
+• If Gov. Lee signs HB1649 and you’re dependent on kratom: the safest move is getting into treatment before the July 1, 2026 effective date.
+Abrupt stopping due to panic or supply disruption is relapse-prone and clinically worse than a supervised transition.
+Our MAT options stabilize you regardless of kratom’s legal status.

-- If the DEA schedules concentrated 7-OH: those products become illegal nationwide.
-Natural leaf remains where it is today.
+• If the DEA schedules concentrated 7-OH at the federal level: those products become illegal to manufacture, sell, or possess nationwide.
+Natural leaf remains where it is today, federally.

 Where to Check Current Status

-Legislation can shift month to month.
-For the most current status of HB1647/SB1655 or HB2594, check the Tennessee General Assembly’s official site (wapp.capitol.tn.gov) or Legiscan.com — both show committee actions, voting records, and full bill text.
-We’ll update our detailed kratom laws article as bill status changes meaningfully.
+Legislation can shift day to day — especially while a bill is on the Governor’s desk.
+For the most current status of HB1649/SB1656, check the Tennessee General Assembly’s official site (wapp.capitol.tn.gov) or Legiscan.com — both show committee actions, voting records, signing actions, and full bill text.
+We update our detailed kratom laws article as bill status changes meaningfully.

 For the federal 7-OH picture, FDA press releases and DEA announcements are the authoritative sources.